Sheep: Breeds

 Coarse or carpet wool sheep are those with a medium to long length wool of characteristic coarseness.
 Breeds traditionally used for carpet wool show great variability, but the chief requirement is a wool that will not break down under heavy use (as would that of the finer breeds).
 As the demand for carpet-quality wool declines, some breeders of this type of sheep are attempting to use a few of these traditional breeds for alternative purposes.
 Others have always been primarily meat-class sheep.

 A flock of Australian White hair sheep in Mudgegonga, Victoria, Australia.
 This is a new breed of hair sheep suited for the hot and varied Australian climate.

 A minor class of sheep are the dairy breeds.
 Dual-purpose breeds that may primarily be meat or wool sheep are often used secondarily as milking animals, but there are a few breeds that are predominantly used for milking.
 These sheep produce a higher quantity of milk and have slightly longer lactation curves.
 In the quality of their milk, the fat and protein content percentages of dairy sheep vary from non-dairy breeds, but lactose content does not.

 A last group of sheep breeds is that of fur or hair sheep, which do not grow wool at all.
 Hair sheep are similar to the early domesticated sheep kept before woolly breeds were developed, and are raised for meat and pelts.
 Some modern breeds of hair sheep, such as the Dorper, result from crosses between wool and hair breeds.
-For meat and hide producers, hair sheep are cheaper to keep, as they do not need shearing.
+For meat producers, hair sheep are cheaper to keep, as they do not need shearing.
 Hair sheep are also more resistant to parasites and hot weather.

-With the modern rise of corporate agribusiness and the decline of localized family farms, many breeds of sheep are in danger of extinction.
-The Rare Breeds Survival Trust of the UK lists 22 native breeds as having only 3,000 registered animals (each), and The Livestock Conservancy lists 14 as either "critical" or "threatened".
-Preferences for breeds with uniform characteristics and fast growth have pushed heritage (or heirloom) breeds to the margins of the sheep industry.
-Those that remain are maintained through the efforts of conservation organizations, breed registries, and individual farmers dedicated to their preservation.
+The 20th and 21st century have seen the rise of corporate agribusiness and the decline of localized family farms.
+Large sheep holders generally favor keeping just the "best" breeds for the land and pasture they have available, in particular favoring fast-growing and fertile breeds.
+This has had the result that many breeds of sheep are in danger of extinction.
+The Rare Breeds Survival Trust estimated in 2008 that 22 breeds native to the United Kingdom as having 3,000 registered animals (each) or fewer, and The Livestock Conservancy listed 8 North American breeds as either "critical" or "threatened" in 2008.
+Heritage or heirloom breeds have been pushed to the margins of the sheep industry.